Exact and Approximate Computation of Tensors and Polynomials

 Recent Advances

-Recent years have seen tremendous advances in our understanding of algebraic computations with new lower bounds, new PIT algorithms, and increasing connections to other branches of computer science and mathematics discovered.
+Recent years have seen tremendous advances in our understanding of algebraic computations with new lower bounds, new PIT algorithms, and with increasing connections to other branches of computer science and mathematics discovered.
 Results proved by the PI play an important role in all of these advances.

 Project Goals